kurrent-io/documentation/docs/server/kubernetes-operator/v1.4.3/operations/database-deployment.md

 The Operator license provided during Helm installation is different from the KurrentDB license used to unlock enterprise features.

-You configure your KurrentDB license by creating a Secret containing the license key, and provide a reference to that Secret in the `.spec.licenseSecret` field.
+Configure your KurrentDB license by creating a Secret containing the license key, and provide a reference to that Secret in the `.spec.licenseSecret` field.
 Note that the Secret resource and the KurrentDB resource must be in the same namespace.